-The 65-day Yosemite, Joshua Tree & San Francisco Instructor Development course is perfect for students looking to experience backcountry living, improve their technical skills, earn certifications and skills needed to work in outdoor education, and so much more.
+The 65-day Yosemite, Joshua Tree & San Francisco Outdoor Educator course is perfect for students looking to experience backcountry living, improve their technical skills, earn certifications and skills needed to work in outdoor education, and so much more.
 We asked a recent student of this course, Natalie, to share her experience of the expedition.

 Natalie’s experience included backpacking in California’s Yosemite National Park and the Ansel Adams Wilderness, mountaineering and backpacking in the John Muir Wilderness, climbing and backpacking in Joshua Tree and sea kayaking in Point Reyes.
 She also completed a service project and practicum in San Francisco.
 Keep reading to find out what Natalie gained from her time with us.

 Outward Bound: Why did you choose to go on this expedition?

 Natalie: After researching and speaking on the phone with representatives at both NOLS and Outward Bound, I quickly realized that what I needed during this time was something that only Outward Bound could offer.
 I first applied for a semester course, and then began exploring the possibility of completing an Outdoor Educator course.
 I was curious about pursuing a career in the outdoor education field, and through my course advisor’s guidance and much soul searching, I decided to enroll in the Yosemite, Joshua Tree and San Francisco Outdoor Educator course.

 Ultimately, this course gave me the opportunity to gain essential skills in leading students, while also allowing me to discover my limits, my confidence and most importantly, to find myself.